Taking a tour through your house now is a great way to find those winter energy savings.

 The above tips are easy, quick and affordable options, if you can afford to spend more money the following are great energy saving tips that you will notice quickly.

 Programmable Thermostat – These are fairly easy to install, and can be programmed for your lifestyle.
-You can get very expensive totally programmable by the hour or you can get a simple one that costs less and simply lowers the heat at night and raises it again in the m
+You can get very expensive totally programmable by the hour or you can get a simple one that costs less and simply lowers the heat at night and raises it again in the morning.
+This is a really cost effective way to save on your heat this year.

 Even just a 2 or 3 degree heat reduction at night while you are snuggled under your blankets will help to save on energy costs.
 You can set it to come back up about ½ hour before you get up if you don’t like the idea of cold mornings!